-3. Texts: Janice Gorzynski Smith, Organic Chemistry, 5th edition, McGraw-Hill Publishing, 2017.
-You are expected to purchase a copy of this text.
+3. Texts: Janice Gorzynski Smith, Organic Chemistry, 6th edition, McGraw-Hill Publishing, 2019.
+You are expected to have access to a copy of this text.

 CONNECT Allocation: This is a web based homework site.
 If you purchased CONNECT access last semester it should be good through this semester.
 A stand alone copy of CONNECT can be purchased online, which includes the e-book.
-Our section web address is: https://connect.mheducation.com/class/m-perry-all-sections-5
+Our section web address is: https://connect.mheducation.com/class/m-perry-spring-2023-sections-1-and-2